TheRenegadeCoder/sample-programs/docs/_hello_world/brainfuck.md

 ![Hello World in Brainfuck Featured Image][8]

-Welcome to yet another installment of Hello World in Every Language.
-Today, we’re taking a look at Hello World in Brainfuck brought to us by Christoph Böhmwalder, one of our biggest contributors to the Sample Programs collection.

 ## Hello World in Brainfuck<sup>1</sup>

 With that out of the way, let’s take a look at the Hello World sample: